eileengarip/adverse-selection-sim/README.md

 Our P&L is the net of 2 competing forces: gains from noise flow `(1 − p) × spread/2` and losses to informed flow, which is roughly `p × (average amount you're picked off by)`

 As `p_informed` rises, the first shrinks and the second rises.
-In this configuration, at this spread and this sigma, we can see that the crossover sits near `p_informed=0.5`
+In this configuration, at this spread and this sigma, we can see that the crossover sits near `p_informed=0.6`, where P&L is statistically indistinguishable from zero (-22.7 ± 36.6, only 0.6 standard errors below break-even).
+At `p_informed=0.4` we are clearly profitable and at `p_informed=0.8` clearly loss-making, both by more than 5 standard errors.

 ### Break-even spread